rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

     - Delete the Orchestrator CR and the Backstage CR that was previously used in v1.6

-2. **Install RHDH v1.7 and Configure Orchestrator Plugin** using the [RHDH Helm Chart](https://github.com/redhat-developer/rhdh-chart/blob/main/charts/backstage).
+2. **Install RHDH v1.7 and Configure Orchestrator Plugin**: using the [RHDH Helm Chart](https://github.com/redhat-developer/rhdh-chart/blob/main/charts/backstage).
    Make sure to include the following in the values.yaml:

     - Make sure to have "orchestrator" enabled and "serverlessLogicOperator" disabled.